|

 "If it's to be, it's up to

-not the selling of a good or a
+the selling of a good or a service.

 2.